 A minor in Art consists of six courses in that discipline.
 It is possible to major in Art History and minor in Art or vice versa.
 Minors who are not majors in either Art or Art History may take one course in the other discipline for credit toward the minor, with approval.
 For the Art minor, at least four courses must be taken within the department.

-- 1 Design (ARTS-100 Exploring Art: Form and Meaning) and 5 other Art courses.
+- 1 Design (ARTS-100 Design) and 5 other Art courses.
 One may be an art history course, with advisor’s approval.